 How to save?
 Cut coolant and freight with right insulation & layout

-Short answer: plan 5–10 lb (2.3–4.5 kg) of dry ice per 24 horas per box, then add a 20–25% buffer for summer peaks or air transit.
+Resposta curta: plano 5–10 lb.
+(2.3–4,5 kg) of dry ice per 24 horas per box, then add a 20–25% buffer for summer peaks or air transit.
 Low pressure at altitude and warm lanes accelerate sublimation.
 One pound of dry ice becomes ~250 L of CO₂ gas, so vent your packaging.

 Why the range?
-Hold time depends on insulation (EPS < PUR < VIP), box fill %, ambient profile (por exemplo, ISTA 7D/7E summer vs winter), and whether you use blocks (slower loss) or 16 mm pellets vs 3 mm pellets.
+Hold time depends on insulation (EPS < Pur < VIP), box fill %, ambient profile (por exemplo, ISTA 7D/7E summer vs winter), and whether you use blocks (perda mais lenta) or 16 mm pellets vs 3 mm pellets.
 VIP shippers can cut coolant mass dramatically; blocks and larger pellets last longer because of lower surface area.

 Quick estimator for 24–72‑hour frozen shipments